Harrisville Kale Salad with Feta, Cranberries & Walnuts

 Yield: 6 servings

 Just up the road from Yankee's New Hampshire offices, the folks at the Harrisville General Store lure locals and tourists alike with their made-from-scratch food, much of it locally sourced.
-Their take on kale salad is so popular and delicious that many Yankee staffers have to plan ahead each day to get their share before it sells out.
+Their take on kale salad with feta is so popular and delicious that many Yankee staffers have to plan ahead each day to get their share before it sells out.
 "The key is to slice the kale very thinly to distribute the flavor evenly," store manager Laura Carden advises.
-Tossed with a light dressing, sweet cranberries, crunchy nuts, and tangy feta, it's the perfect late-fall salad.
+Tossed with a light dressing, sweet cranberries, and crunchy nuts, it's the perfect late-fall salad.

 Note: For this recipe, you'll want about 8 cups of thinly sliced kale leaves.